uptonking/note4yaoo/thread-lang-js-perf.md

   - It's the same reason why setting a property to null/undefined can be faster than deleting
   - A Map, on the other hand, is optimized for this very use case of frequently adding and removing keys (see the "performance" table row here)

-- ## 💡 And as a principal dev, I've had the map/filter/reduce ripped out in hot paths where copying Arrays is a lot more expensive than just a for loop.
+- ## 💡 as a principal dev, I've had the map/filter/reduce ripped out in hot paths where copying Arrays is a lot more expensive than just a for loop.
 - https://twitter.com/mattpodwysocki/status/1722687839660376469
 - Absolutely.
 Just this week I found an optimization where I reduced sudden +700MB bursts of allocations (and consequentially, OOMs) due to 3 .map()s with a simple for loop, where heap stays at maximum 100MB.
   - Yeah, most languages/runtimes aren't suited for that style, especially with eager evaluation and intermediate allocations will just blow the memory